A complete guide to OCR Twenty First Century GCSE Chemistry

 Reaction rates and the factors that affect them, collision theory, catalysts, reversible reactions and dynamic equilibrium, Le Chatelier's principle (Higher Tier), exothermic and endothermic reactions, the Haber process, fertilisers, and the design of industrial processes.

-C7 is a synoptic module that pulls together the Ideas about Science skills used in earlier modules.
+C7 is a synoptic strand that pulls together the Ideas about Science skills used in earlier chapters.
 You will be asked to evaluate unfamiliar research, comment on data reliability, identify limitations of studies, and discuss how scientific evidence shapes policy decisions.

-Exam tip for Paper 2 Paper 2 calculations often involve percentage yield, atom economy and concentration.
+Exam tip for Paper 2 Quantitative chemistry – percentage yield, atom economy, concentration – appears across the J258 papers.
 Learn the formulas cold and practise unit conversions, especially cm³ to dm³.
 A common error is forgetting to divide by 1000 when working with volumes.

 Practical work and assessment

 OCR specifies a set of practical activities you must have carried out (or seen demonstrated) during the course.
 You will not perform them in the exam, but around 15% of the marks across the two papers come from practical-related questions.
-Twenty First Century weaves practical work into the modules rather than listing it as a separate PAG section.
+Twenty First Century has a dedicated Practical skills chapter (C8) and practical work is examined across both papers in the context of the other chapters.

 High-yield practical areas to revise: